Christmas shopping season is in full swing, but you might want to pump the brakes before you hit the mall.

-Christmas shopping season is in full swing, but you might want to pump the brakes before you hit the mall.
 That funny or cute gift you are thinking about getting?
 It might just end up collecting dust and causing unwanted clutter in their home.
 Want to get them something they’ll really appreciate?
-Try a clutter-free Christmas gift instead.
+Have a “gift-free” Christmas without presents instead.

-More often than not, the person you are shopping for would rather receive an experience-based gift.
-A national survey conducted by storage finder SpareFoot.com revealed that 81 percent of Americans would prefer the gift of an experience such as event tickets, yoga classes or a streaming subscription than they would material goods.
+More often than not, the person you are shopping for would rather receive an experience-based gift than a physical one.
+A national survey conducted by SpareFoot.com revealed that 81 percent of Americans would prefer the gift of an experience such as event tickets, yoga classes or a streaming subscription than they would material goods.

-Deciding what type of clutter-free gifts to give to your loved ones can be just about as challenging as picking out physical goods.
+However, deciding what type of clutter-free gifts to give to your loved ones can be just about as challenging as picking out physical goods.
+Below you will find some great last minute clutter-free gift ideas you can give this year.

 Clutter-free Christmas Gift Ideas

-- Netflix, HBONow, Hulu, Amazon Prime, Shudder or an Audible subscription
+- Netflix, HBO Max, Hulu, Amazon Prime, Shudder or an Audible subscription

 - Movie tickets